rubys/wunderbar/docs/HelloWorld2.md

 name isn't set.

 Enter a name and click submit, and you will see the page updated with a friendly greeting.
-Form parameters are mapped to [ivars](http://en.wikibooks.org/wiki/Ruby_Programming/Syntax/Classes#Instance_Variables), and accessed by prepending an `@` sign.
+As you can see, form parameters are mapped to [ivars](http://en.wikibooks.org/wiki/Ruby_Programming/Syntax/Classes#Instance_Variables), and accessed by prepending an `@` sign.